steigerbalett/OpenMediaVault-Installation/README.md

 sudo bash omv-rpi-install.sh

+Beware: The installation will disable ssh for user pi.
+You have to reactivate it thru the OMV webfrontend:
+Acces Rights Management -> Users -> Edit -> Groups -> tick the ssh box!
+Save -> Apply -> Yes

-After installation & reboot you can access your OMV thru a browser http://x.x.x.x
+After installation & reboot you have to access your OMV thru a browser http://x.x.x.x
 User: admin
 Password: openmediavault

 #######